 Here you can see a shop roof that has to be rendered together with its surroundings.
 Let’s describe all the meshes involved in this scene:

 - 1 – roof top (opaque)

 - 5 – window reflection (transparent)

-To render this properly on platforms other than the Dreamcast, we have to arrange these meshes in the correct order, which would be 4, 1, 2, 5, 3.
+To render this properly, we have to arrange these meshes in the correct order, which would be 4, 1, 2, 5, 3.
 We render the non-transparent pieces first, starting with the wall, and then we render the transparent parts, finishing with the one that should be layered on top of the previous one.
 In order to render these assets like that, we have to make sure the level pieces are arranged in this particular order.
-However, in the Dreamcast level the order could be anything, which is why there are issues when the original level is imported as-is.
+However, in Dreamcast models the order could be anything, which is why there are issues when the original level is imported as-is.
 There are cases when this gets complicated, but for the most part rearranging the models is quite easy.
-However, instead of rearranging the problematic models (which probably would’ve taken less time and effort), the developers decided to redesign those areas with new textures and models.
+However, instead of rearranging the problematic models, the developers decided to redesign those areas with new textures and models.
 The redesigned assets sometimes fail at conveying the atmosphere of the original game.
 Quite often they lack the variety or special effects of the original, or have lower quality textures.
-There are also cases where the developers didn’t redesign or fix the models that still have transparency issues.
+There are also cases where models that have transparency issues weren’t redesigned.
 Almost every level in SADX has problems related to transparency.
 You can read more on level-specific problems by using the top menu.

-I resolved the majority of transparency issues with Dreamcast assets in my mods by sorting the models manually.
-Sometimes I also hooked the game’s queued model system to set an arbitrary depth value to make models render in a specific order.
-Although not everything is fixable this way, I think my mods demonstrate that making a faithful conversion of SA1 assets was possible in the PC port at the very least.
+The Dreamcast Conversion mod resolves a large number of transparency issues with Dreamcast assets by sorting the models manually.
+In some cases it also hooks the game’s queued model system to set an arbitrary depth value to make models render in a specific order (many of these hacks are done the same way it’s done in the base port).
+Although not everything is fixable this way, the mod demonstrates that making a faithful conversion of SA1 assets is technically possible in the PC port without major compromises to aesthetics or visual quality.